-Level 3 Business Enterprise
+Level 3 Business Studies

 Any Year 13 student may complete this course.
-Ideal for those interested in business who do not study accounting or economics at level 3.
+Ideal for those interested in business.

-This course will complete the Young Enterprise Scheme programme where students have the opportunity to run their own company in groups by producing and marketing their idea.
+This course will complete the Young Enterprise Scheme programme where students have the opportunity to run their own company in groups by producing and marketing their idea with guidance from a business mentor.
 In addition to learning how to work with others and negotiate, students will learn:

-- Financial record keeping - Business planning
+- Financial record keeping

+- Business planning

 - Marketing and selling a product/service.

 This course is a hands-on, interactive enterprise course.